zilishen/documentation/content/nms/acm/how-to/services/publish-gRPC-proxy.md

 ## Overview

 gRPC has emerged as an alternative approach to building distributed applications, particularly microservice applications.
 API Connectivity Manager supports publishing gRPC services.
+The following document describes how to publish a gRPC API proxy using the API Connectivity Manager API or UI.
+Additionally, this guide outlines the process of setting up a gRPC Echo Server to validate the functionality of the published proxy.

-### Publish a gRPC API Proxy with Package-level Routing
+## Publish a gRPC API Proxy with Package-level Routing

 {{<tabs name="grpc_policy_package">}}
 {{%tab name="API"%}}